SinianLiu/webapp-terraform/README.md

 * Work on retails of RESTful APIs and basic authentication
 * Implement Continuous Integration (CI) with GitHub Actions Status Check workflow

-4.
-Infrastructure as Code:
+4. Infrastructure as Code:
 * Install gcloud CLI
 * Enable GCP Service APIs
 * Setup networking resources such as Virtual Private Cloud (VPC), Internet Gateway, Route Table, and Routes using Terraform
 * Implement integration tests in GitHub Actions workflow

-5.
-Build Custom Application Images using Packer
+5. Build Custom Application Images using Packer
 * Create systemd service file to /etc/systemd/system and configure it to start the service when instance is launched

-6.
-Auto-configure the webapp for the database server and setup autorun for our service
+6. Auto-configure the webapp for the cloud database and setup autorun for our service
 * Remove the local database server installation from the custom image.
 * Create CloudSQL Instance, CloudSQL Database, CloudSQL Database User and Password on GCP
 * Create startup script in GCE instance to connect the app with CloudSQL Instance

-7. DNS setup & logging & IAM roles:
+7. DNS setup & IAM roles:
-* Register Domain Name using Namecheap
-* Create a Public Zone & setup Nameservers for Cloud DNS
+* Create a Public Zone with the domain name & setup Nameservers for Cloud DNS
-* Configure domain on Namecheap to use custom name servers provided by Cloud DNS
+* Configure Namecheap to use custom name servers provided by Cloud DNS to use the Cloud DNS name servers
+* Configure records(CNAME,TXT,A, MX) needed and provided by Namecheap, on GCP
-* Update Terraform to point the domain to the VM
+* Update A record on Terraform to point the domain to the VM

-Application Logging & Metrics
+8.Application Logging & Metrics
 * Write Structured Logs of the webapp in JSON
-* install the Ops Agent in custom image and Create a config.yaml file to use application logs, now all log data should be available in Log Explorer on GCP
+* Install the Ops Agent in custom image and Create a config.yaml file to use application logs, now all log data should be available in Log Explorer on GCP
-* Create a Service Account, bind IAM Roles to it and attach the Service Account to VM
+* Create a Service Account, bind IAM Roles to it and attach the Service Account to VM(Logging Admin/ Monitoring Metric Writer)

+9. Cloud Functions
+* When a new user account is created, a message will be sent to the topic
+* The Cloud Function will be invoked by the pub/sub
+* An email will be sent to the user with a link they can click to verify their email address

+10. Load balancer and Auto-scaling
+* Create a regional compute instance template
+* Create a compute health check
+* Create a regional compute instance group manager with the template
+* Create a compute autoscaler
+* Create a external Application Load Balancers which only support HTTPS protocol by using SSL certificate
+* Update the DNS record to point the domain to load balancer IP address.
+Public IPs of the virtual machines won't be accessible

+11. Cloud Key Management Service
+* Create king ring and keys ann bind them to VM and CloudSQL
+* Update ci/cd workflow, create a new vm template with the new image using gcloud cli, update the auto-scaler with new template